shopsys/shopsys/docs/model/how-to-work-with-money.md

 $result = $em->createQuery('SELECT AVG(o.totalPriceWithVat) AS averagePriceWithVat FROM ' .
 Order::class . ' o')
     ->getSingleResult();

-// The result of a function is a decimal string (eg. '19590.772727272727') and it must be converted manually
+// The result of a function is a decimal string (e.g., '19590.772727272727') and it must be converted manually
 $money = Money::create($result['averagePriceWithVat']);
 ```